Bereket635/Bereket635/README.md

-# Hi, I'm Bereket 👋
+# Hi there!
+I'm Bereket

 I'm a Grade 11 student from Ethiopia who is passionate about cybersecurity, Python programming, Android development, and building practical tech projects.